marked-gil/the-million-euro-quiz/README.md

     * **The Lightboxes (popups)** - The modals or lighboxes are all designed consistently with changes only in their content.

+    * **Change in Layout Between Large and Small Screens**
+        * The change in layout of for small screen devices are

 ### **STRUCTURE**

 #### **Interaction Design (IXD)**